Colin Garrett: Truck Series

 Garrett ran his first NASCAR Gander Outdoors Truck Series race in the 2019 World of Westgate 200 at Las Vegas Motor Speedway, driving the No. 38 Chevrolet for Niece Motorsports starting 21st and finishing 24th, three laps down, due to transmission issues.

-He returned to Niece and the Truck Series in October 2020 at Kansas Speedway starting twentieth and finishing 24th, four laps down, after being involved in an early crash.
+Garrett returned to Niece and the Truck Series in October 2020 at Kansas Speedway starting twentieth and finishing 24th, four laps down, after being involved in an early crash.

 On June 8, 2022, it was announced that Garrett would drive the No. 30 truck for On Point Motorsports in the DoorDash 250 at Sonoma, replacing Tate Fogleman, who had been scheduled to drive that truck full-time in 2022 but was taken out of the truck for this race.
 However, due to the late notice of this opportunity, Garrett was unable to receive his drug test back in time to be able to compete.
 Josh Bilicki filled in starting 26th and finishing 30th due to a crash.